Cover provides two forms of protection in combat:

 Explosives vs Penetration

-D ≥ 2R) applies only to direct-fire attacks. - Explosives instead represent pressure waves, shrapnel, and concussive force.
+Explosives do not penetrate cover in the same way as bullets.
+The standard penetration rule (D ≥ 2R) applies only to direct-fire attacks.
+Explosives represent pressure waves, shrapnel, and concussive force.
+Exceptions are handled through Tags.

-Example Explosive Tags
+Explosive Tags

 - Concussive — Ignores attenuation from Half Cover.

-- Incendiary – Uses Energy Resistance instead of Hardness.
+- Incendiary — Uses ♨️ Energy Resistance instead of 💎 Hardness.

-Example Cover Tags
+Cover Tags (Explosives)

 - Blast-Shielded — Full Cover reduces explosive damage by